PeepDB-dev/peepdb/README.md

 ## 🔒 Security

-peepDB uses encryption to securely store database connection details.
+peepDB implements several security measures to protect your database connection details:

+1. **Local Storage**: All connection details are stored locally on your machine, not on any remote servers.
+2. **Encryption**: Connection details are encrypted before being stored, using the cryptography library.
+3. **Secure Password Input**: Passwords are never shown in plain text and are input securely.

+However, please note that while we strive to implement best security practices, peepDB's security has not been verified by a third party.
+Users should exercise caution and follow general security best practices when using any tool that handles sensitive information.

 The encryption key is stored in your user directory (~/.peepdb/key.key).
 Keep this key safe and do not share it.

 ## 📜 License